El Diamante

 Since 2022

-At 30 hectares in size, of which only eight are under coffee, El Diamante (which translates to “the diamond” in Spanish) is owned by Neftali and his siblings, who are the third generation to run the farm.
-When the farm was first established, the family planted plantain, green beans, potatoes and a local carrot called arrachacha.
+This coffee was grown and processed by Neftalí Castro on his family’s farm, El Diamante (which translates to “the diamond” in Spanish), located near the town and municipality of Cajamarca, in the state of Tolima, Colombia.
+The 30 hectare property is owned and managed by Neftali and his sisters, who are the third generation to run the farm.
+When the farm was first established, the family planted plantain, green beans, potatoes and a local root vegetable called arrachacha.
 They also kept a small plot of Typica trees, but coffee was neither a priority nor an important source of income.

-This recognition also brought attention from local FNC technicians, who advised Neftali to replace his Caturra trees with the higher yielding Castillo variety.
+This recognition also brought attention from local FNC technicians, who advised Neftalí to replace his Caturra trees with the higher yielding Castillo variety.
 Unfortunately, the variety did not perform well in such a cool climate, and what followed were a couple of difficult years for the farm.

 ABOUT CAJAMARCA